Delegation of authority and segregation of duties

-- The Chief job descriptions shall stipulate the decisions within the delegated area of authority that remain subject to NBIM CEO approval following presentation to the appropriate advisory committee.
+- Governing documents shall stipulate the decisions within the delegated area of authority that remain subject to approval by the Executive Board or NBIM CEO.

 - Chiefs and managerial roles may further delegate responsibility within their respective areas of authority, provided such delegation complies with requirements laid down in governing documents.

 - For the delegation of high-risk activities, guidelines shall exist which specify eligibility requirements.